For the young pros of Hagens Berman Axeon, it was the ultimate new bike day.

 FAYETTEVILLE, ARK.—One by one or in small groups, Hagens Berman Axeon riders arrived at team training camp to see their new bikes for the first time.
 They’d stroll from the hotel to the college-town courthouse square where the Axeon team trailer was set up.

-“It was sweet!” exclaimed US road champ Jonny Brown.
+“It was sweet!” exclaimed US road national champ Jonny Brown.

 “Oh, I love them!”
 Dutch rider Maikel Zijlaard said of the new team bikes.